jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 #### Skip-gram model

-The skip-gram models generates a vector representation of words to capture the context in which each word appears.
+The skip-gram model generates a vector representation of words to capture the context in which each word appears.
 In this model, the goal of the training is to learn the probability of a context of words given a source word.
 This context of words is defined using a sliding window of fixed length through a large corpus of text.

 <div style="text-align:center">
     <img src="/images/skipgram_data.png" width="500">
 </div>
  <div><p style="text-align: center;">Illustration of the training data for the skip-gram model.
 Source [12].</p></div>

-In the skip-gram model, each source word is inputted as a one-hot vector, and the output is the probability
+In the skip-gram model, each source word is inputted as a one-hot vector, and the output is a list (of length equal to the sliding window) of multinomial distributions.
+These distributions correspond to the expected probability of words appearing in the context.
+Training such a model is expensive, due to the number of input variables (as many as words) and the number of training examples.
+In [9] the authors of word2vec provides some tricks to speed up training, such as negative sampling and subsampling frequent words (see Part 2 of [12] for an explanation).
+See also [15] for a commented version of the original skip-gram code.

 <div style="text-align:center">
     <img src="/images/skip-gram.png" width="500">